zeeguu/web/README.md

 # Getting Started with The Zeeguu Reader

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The latest version of the code is always online at [Zeeguu Reader Extension on GitHub](https://github.com/zeeguu/browser-extension).

 ## Requires  npm: "^8.5.1",
 https://nodejs.org/en/download/

-## Available Scripts for use in Chrome
-In the project directory, you can run:
+# To Build the Extension

+Run the following two steps in order and chose the third based on the desired target platform:

 ### `npm install`
 This command installs a package and any packages that it depends on.

 ### `npm run importZeeguu`
+This command clones the zeeguu-web repository inside /src.
+We need this because we reuse as much code as possible from zeeguu-web.
-This command imports the zeeguu-react repository, which is used when importing components from zeeguu.org.
-Afterwards 'npm install' is run inside of the src/zeeguu-react folder.
+After cloning, 'npm install' is run inside of the src/zeeguu-react folder.

+## Building for Chrome

 ### `npm run build`
 Builds the app for Chrome production to the `build` folder.\